 Format matters too.
 JPEG and PNG are familiar, but newer formats like JPEG 2000, JPEG XR and WebP offer better compression at comparable quality.
 Many free online converters handle this without degrading the image.
 If you are running WordPress, our guide to optimising WordPress images with AVIF covers a more modern option worth considering.

-For pages with many images, such as a clothing shop with 50 or more product photos, deferring offscreen images is worth implementing.
-This means images below the fold only load as the user scrolls to them, rather than all at once when the page first opens.
-The visitor sees content faster, and your score improves as a result.
+For pages with many images, such as a clothing shop with 50 or more product photos, deferring offscreen images is worth doing.
+This technique, known as lazy loading, means images below the fold only load as the user scrolls to them, rather than all at once when the page first opens.
+Combined with compressing large image files so they shrink without losing quality, the visitor sees content faster and your score improves as a result.

 If you use GIFs, consider converting them to video formats such as MP4 or WebM.
 The visual result is identical, but browsers handle video files more efficiently than animated GIFs.